 - Ubud Monkey Forest: one of the most popular attractions in Bali, this natural forest is home to a horde of grey long-tailed macaques.

-- Explore the rainforest: With only $3.5US you can learn about the diversity of plants, insects, and animals of Borneo’s rainforest which only opens to the public since 2006.
+- Explore the rainforest: With only $3.5US you can learn about the diversity of plants, insects, and animals of Borneo’s rainforest which was only opened to the public in 2006.
 This is a world-renown environmental education center where you can spot rare birds and orangutans when trekking along the trails.

 - See Wild Orangutans: Borneo is one of the two places in the world where you can see orangutans in wildlife (the other place in Sumatra, Indonesia).
 You can view the smartest primates at The Sepilok Orangutan Rehabilitation Centre in East Sabah or Semenggoh Wildlife Rehabilitation Centre just outside of Kuching.

 - Bukchon Hanok Village: Right next to Gyeongbokgung Palace, Bukchon Hanok is one of the most interesting places to visit in Seoul.
-Walk on the walking route to see traditional Korean houses or stop to sample street food, buy the souvenir at boutique shops and have lunch at nice small restaurants are great experiences.
+Walking on the walking route to see traditional Korean houses or stopping to sample street food, buy souvenirs at boutique shops, and have lunch at nice small restaurants are great experiences.

 - Myeongdong: Shopaholics shouldn’t miss Myeongdong - the busiest shopping center in the town.
 You can find here from famous Korean cosmetic brands to trendy sneakers.
 It might take half of your day for shopping but don’t worry, there’s a massive collection of food stalls, ice-cream shops, snacks, and drinks everywhere.